Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Empirical experiments

 \section{Empirical experiments}

-In this section, we evaluate our method proposed in \S\ref{sec:solution_cvx} for fitting RL models under several popular multi-armed bandit environments, in comparison with two other solution methods that appear most commonly in the literature.
+In this section, we evaluate our method proposed in \S\ref{sec:solution_cvx} for fitting RL models under several popular multi-armed bandit environments.
+We compare our approach with two other solution methods that appear most commonly in the literature.